wasakredit/woocommerce-plugin/README.txt

 == Changelog ==

+= 2022-01-28    - version 2.1.1 =
+* Fix           - Avoid potential error when displaying monthly cost widget in product list, if no product object is found.

 = 2021-12-07    - version 2.1.0 =
 * Feature       - Adds support for different widget formats when displaying monthly cost widget.
 * Feature       - Adds lower threshold setting to be able to control when the monthly cost widget should be displayed.